GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 Before using the <code spellcheck="false">azure_ai</code> extension, you must install it into your database and configure it to connect to your Azure AI Services resources.
 The <code spellcheck="false">azure_ai</code> extension allows you to integrate the Azure OpenAI and Azure AI Language services into your database.
 To enable the extension in your database, follow these steps:

-1. Execute the following command at the <code spellcheck="false">psql</code> prompt to verify that the <code spellcheck="false">azure_ai</code> and the <code spellcheck="false">vector</code> extensions were successfully added to your server's *allowlist* by the Bicep deployment script you ran when setting up your environment:
+1. Execute the following command in **pgAdmin** to verify that the <code spellcheck="false">azure_ai</code> and the <code spellcheck="false">vector</code> extensions were successfully added to your server's *allowlist* by the Bicep deployment script you ran when setting up your environment:

 ```sql
 SHOW azure.extensions;